John V of Portugal: Acclamation

 Peter II died in his sleep on 9 December 1706.
 Following his death, Ribeira Palace was redecorated as a reflection of the mourning.
 On the façade towards the Terreiro do Paço, large black banners were hung from the windows for this purpose.
 A month later, the time was declared to be appropriate for John to be acclaimed king.
 Preparations for John's acclamation had already been started and once allowed, the royal palace was redecorated; the black banners were replaced with red ones, and fruit wreaths were hung throughout all of the palace.

 On the day of John's acclamation, 1 January 1707, his new throne was placed on the balcony of the Torre do Rei (Tower of the King) of Ribeira Palace.
 Specially-made tapestries illustrating the allegories of Justice and Prudence were hung high above the Terreiro do Paço to remind the public that these were the traits their king would have.
 Once John sat down on his throne, wreaths made of gold were laid around the throne and balcony.
 Wearing his Cross of the Order of Christ, and with the Portuguese Crown Jewels beside him, and not on him, as was the Portuguese royal custom, John was acclaimed "His Majesty, by the Grace of God, King of Portugal and the Algarves, before and beyond the sea in Africa, Lord of Guinea and of Conquest, Navigation, and Commerce of Ethiopia, Arabia, Persia, and India, our Lord, John, the fifth of that name in the table of the Kings of Portugal."

 John was now king of an empire that stretched four continents.
 He was also the head of state of a kingdom that was at war with Spain and France.
-His first regnal act was to renew Portugal's membership in the League of Augsburg and continue in the war alongside the England and the Habsburgs.
+His first regnal act was to renew Portugal's membership in the League of Augsburg and continue in the war alongside the English and the Habsburgs.
 Portugal quickly supplied more troops to aid her allies in the war.
 This new level of Portuguese involvement allowed John's general, António Luís de Sousa, Marquis of Minas, to capture Madrid on 28 June 1706.
 While Portugal put vast resources into the war, contrary to John's predecessors, who avoided conflicts in Europe, activity in the war soon lost the interest of the King, who had more pressing affairs to attend to.